rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 ## Getting RLMeta

-In order to follow along on this walk through, you need to download this version of RLMeta from here: [rlmeta-poster-2.zip](rlmeta-poster-2.zip).
+In order to follow along on this walk through, you need to download the version of RLMeta from here: [rlmeta-poster-2.zip](rlmeta-poster-2.zip).

 ## File structure